rezual/nge_2_re/CONTRIBUTING.md

 - WAVE `.bin`
 - BIND `.bin`

-To extract it all:
-- on Windows run: TODO, provide a glue script
-- on MacOS X run: TODO, provide a glue script
+To extract it all, run `tools/unpack-all.py`, and drag-and-drop the UMD_DATA.BIN located in your unpacked ISO from the `2.
+Getting the game from the actual UMD and extracting it` step.
+Don't just unpack UMD_DATA.BIN from the ISO!
+The rest of the files are needed as well!

 This will take a while.
 Let it run overnight!

-What the extract-all scripts do is:
+What the unpack-all.py script does is:
 1. Ask for the path to where you extracted the contents of the game ISO to
 2. Decompresses the standalone `.zpt` pictures in `umd0:/PSP_GAME/USRDIR/im/` by running `tools/zipped.py` on them
 3. Unpacks and decompresses all the `.har` files in `umd0:/PSP_GAME/USRDIR/` by running `tools/hgar.py --decompress` on them (and calls `tools/zipped.py` for us if necessary)